hackclub/hackclub/workshops/dungeon_crawler_workshop/README.md

 f.close()
 ```
+- The [turtle library](https://docs.python.org/3/library/turtle.html) is being imported so we can draw to the screen.
-The text file lines are being added to an array, which is then added to the "myarr" array, creating a 2D array.
+- The text file lines are being added to an array, which is then added to the "myarr" array, creating a [2D array](https://www.tutorialspoint.com/python_data_structure/python_2darray.htm).

 # Drawing the Square Function
 ```py